sabio-engineering/cookbook-dvelp/professional-services/roles/head-of-engineering.md

 ## Communication

-The HoE will have communicate regularly with the following stakeholders.
+The HoE will communicate regularly with the following stakeholders:

 ### Professional Services Delivery Team